We Are… Penn State

 The True Story of the “We Are” Cheer—

 Penn State’s now iconic “We Are… Penn State” cheer is not as old, nor tied to any “historic” moment, as some would lead you to believe.
-Quite simply, it’s a cheer with response concocted by the cheerleaders of the mid-1970’s that was meant to connect the alumni football fans and their student counterparts in a message of team and school loyalty.
+Quite simply, it’s a cheer with response concocted by the cheerleaders of the mid-1970’s that was meant to connect the alumni football fans and their student counterparts in a message of team solidarity and school loyalty.
 The students yell “We Are” and the older folks respond with “Penn State”.
 Nothing more, nothing less.

 The late Penn State historian, Lou Prato, has written that the cheer dates to the first game of the 1976 football season vs. Stanford, and an oval plaque situated outside the stadium’s southwest corner (near the parking area) also confirms this as a tradition of 1970’s origin (see photo below).